-- Seasonal average of daily 1-hr maximum ozone concentration, for the six consecutive months with highest concentrations in each grid cell; - Annual average PM{2.5} concentration.
+- seasonal average of daily 1 h maximum ozone concentration, for the 6 consecutive months with highest concentrations in each grid cell; - annual average PM{2.5} concentration.

-Among the 14 models, five models reported only monthly ozone concentrations, while the remaining models reported both hourly and monthly values.
-We calculate the ratio of the seasonal average of daily 1-hr maximum to the annual average of monthly concentrations, for each scenario/year, for those that reported both hourly and monthly concentrations.
+Among the 14 models, 5 models reported only monthly ozone concentrations, while the remaining models reported both hourly and monthly values.
+We calculate the ratio of the seasonal average of daily 1 h maximum to the annual average of monthly concentrations, for each scenario/year, for those that reported both hourly and monthly concentrations.
 Then we apply that ratio to the annual average of monthly ozone concentrations for the former five models, as previously done by Silva et al. (2013).
-The differences in ozone and PM{2.5} concentrations between future year (2030, 2050 and 2100) and 2000 are shown in Tables S2 and S3, for each model.
-For ten world regions (Figure S1), we also estimate regional multi-model averages for each scenario/year (Figures S2 and S3).
+The differences in ozone and $PM{2.5}$ concentrations between future year (2030, 2050 and 2100) and 2000 are shown in Tables S2 and S3, for each model.
+For 10 world regions (Fig. S1 in the Supplement), we also estimate regional multi-model averages for each scenario/year (Figs. S2 and S3).